JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 const n_nodes      = max_vertices
 ```

-Next we define the list of immutable objects that are represneted (through vertices, see below) in the various layers and interlayers of a multilayer graph.
-These obkects are called [`Node`](@ref)s.
+Next we define the list of immutable objects that are represented (through vertices, see below) in the various layers and interlayers of a multilayer graph.
+These objects are called [`Node`](@ref)s.
 The constructor for a `Node` reads:

 ```julia
 Node(